macks22/gmu-dia2/dbaccess/docs/nsf-xml-schema-details.md

 ## XML Schema Breakdown

-Each year is downloaded as a zip file.
+Each year is downloaded as a zip file and is named using the year: `<year>.zip`.
 Each zip file contains a bunch of XML files, each containing info for exactly one award.
-These files are named using the award ID:

-    <awardID>.xml

-Each XML file has a `rootTag>`, followed by an `<Award>` tag which contains the following
+These files are named using the award ID: `<awardID>.xml`.
+Each XML file has a `rootTag>`, followed by an `<Award>` tag which contains the following elements:
-elements:

 1. AwardID (int): The unique ID of the award.